 You are headed to the Grand Canyon, one of country’s most dazzling national parks where you will catch amazing views of the canyon’s rim as its plunges 1-mile down to the Colorado River.
 Make the most of your vacation by hiking on red-dirt trails, exploring historic landmarks and learning about the area at the park’s ranger programs and interpretive centers.
-But how do you pack for the desert climate?
-Here are the top 22 items to bring along with you.
+What should you pack for the desert climate?
+Here are 22 items to bring along with you.

 We independently source all of the products that we feature.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.